Sarah Gallop - Musical Director

 Simon has been singing for as long as he can remember and has performed in operettas, musicals and choral concerts all over the country.
-He has played parts as diverse as Curly in Oklahoma and Escamillo in Carmen but his favourite role as a performer has to be Robin Oakapple in Gilbert and Sullivan's Ruddigore, as it was whilst playing in this show that he met his wife Sarah.
+He has played parts as diverse as Curly in Oklahoma and Escamillo in Carmen but his favourite role as a performer has to be Robin Oakapple in Gilbert and Sullivan's Ruddigore, as it was whilst playing in this show that he met his wife.

 Graham Holmes - Accompanist / Music Arranger